sailajapappala/XGB-PClim-Model/USAGE_GUIDE.md

 * `cd R` moves into the `R` folder
 * `Rscript XGB-PClim_predict.R` runs the prediction script

-If Rscript is not recongnized, use:
+If Rscript is not recognized, use:
 ```
 "C:\Program Files\R\R-4.4.1\bin\Rscript.exe" XGB-PClim_predict.R
 ```